penalara/engineInputGHCFile/schema-doc/ghc-definitions-weeklyvariable.md

 ## avoidMaxDuration

-Indicates de preference about the session's classes of the minimum duration section.
+Indicates de preference about the session's classes of the maximum duration.

 `avoidMaxDuration`